-Fuel advances are a benefit that is offered by some factoring companies.
-A fuel advance provides you with funds to pay for fuel and other expenses before you deliver a load.
-They can be a great resource if you are in a bind.
+Fuel advances are a benefit offered by some factoring companies.
+A fuel advance provides you with funds to pay for fuel and other expenses before delivering a load.
+Fuel advances can be a great resource if you are in a bind.

 Lastly, keep in mind you have some control over fuel costs.
-You must understand how IFTA works in relation with diesel prices along your chosen lanes.
-Then plan your route and refueling accordingly.
+You must understand how IFTA works in relation to diesel prices along your chosen lanes.
+Then plan your route and refuel accordingly.
 This strategy can help ensure you get the cheapest diesel price, which reduces your need for fuel advances.

-Get a quote
+Get a factoring quote